KBlixt/subcleaner/README.md

 # Subcleaner
 Subcleaner is a python3 script for removing ads from .srt subtitle files.
 The script is more sophisticated than a simple search and delete per line.
-It matches each block against all regexes included in the config.
-Then the blocks that have the most matches gets removed. only the first 15min / last 10 blocks in the file are analyzed.
 Once the script have identified ad-blocks they get removed and the remaining blocks get re-indexed.